 Spoiler-free if you have watched the first season, not so much if you haven't.

-TL;DR: A lot more dark and serious than the first season.
-Definitely a step-up from what the first season offered.
+TL;DR: A lot more serious and darker than the first season.
+Absolute improvement from what the first season offered.

 1st arc (13-16): Osamu Dazai and the Dark Era